Heshamoov/Heshamoov/README.md

-- 👋 Hi, I’m @Heshamoov
+- 👋 Hi, I’m a software engineer
-- 👀 I’m interested in
+- 👀 I’m interested in web-development and ERP systems
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Laravel
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on all my new ideas
-- 📫 How to reach me ...
+- 📫 heshamoov90@gmail.com

 <!---
 Heshamoov/Heshamoov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.